gradle/declarative-gradle/docs/reference/migration-case-study.md

 Migrating your dependencies to these is a good test of your setup.
 Remember that Declarative Software Types can be used from KTS files.

-We added the following to the `gradle-client` project's `build.gradle.kts` file:
+We added the following to the `/gradle-client/build.gradle.kts` file:

 ```